Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 MEMBERSHIP AND VOTING

-There shall be the following classifications of membership:
+There shall be the following classification of membership:

-b.
-Associate Members are those persons who represent contractor trade associations, contracting firms or construction material suppliers.
-Former governmental officials for licensing agencies and board members of such agencies or other such person not qualifying for active membership whose business is related to the construction industry.
+2. Associate Members are those people who represent contractor trade associations, contracting firms or construction material suppliers.
+Former government officials for licensing agencies and board members of such agencies or other such people not qualifying for Certified membership whose business is related to the construction industry.

-c.
-Honorary Members are those persons by board approval who have shown dedication, service and loyalty to the organization.
-These persons will be exempt from membership fees and will not be able to vote in General Meetings.
+3. Honorary Members are those people who have shown dedication, service and loyalty to the organization.
+These people will be exempt from membership fees and will not be able to vote in General Meetings.

 All Associate Members may participate in discussions, without a vote, and may serve on committees upon approval of the Board of Directors.

-Any Active or Certified Member that wishe to run for a position on the Board of Directors must serve a minimum of ONE (1) year as a member of a committee.
-After that one-year period the Active or Certified Member may run for any office on the Board that is up for election at that time.
+Certified Members that wish to run for a position on the Board of Directors must serve a minimum of ONE (1) year as a member of a CLOAF committee.
+After that one-year period the Certified Member may run for any office on the Board that is up for election at that time.

 ARTICLE III